-The Locanda is located only 12 km south of Urbino: the walled centre of Urbino is included in the UNESCO World Heritage list.
-With its magnificent Ducal Palace “palazzo in forma di città” – masterpiece of Renaissance architecture – the numerous art treasures (don’t miss the Medieval Saint John’s Oratory), the houses and buildings and the intricate lanes, Urbino will fascinate you.
+The Locanda is located only 12 km south of Urbino.
+The walled centre of Urbino is included in the UNESCO World Heritage list as a Renaissance treasure.
+Visit the magnificent Ducal Palace “palazzo in forma di città” – masterpiece of Renaissance architecture – the numerous art treasures and walk the intricate lanes to enjoy the houses and buildings.
+You can’t miss Raphael’s birthplace (where his father, painter Giovanni Santi, had his studio and young Raphael learnt the first techniques), and the Medieval Saint John’s Oratory.

 Some of the most important Renaissance Italian painters, like Raphael and Piero della Francesca, have lived and worked in this area, yet you will also be able to discover less known Medieval, Renaissance and Baroque masterpieces.

 In the Roman times the Via Flaminia was the most important road connecting Rome to the Adriatic Sea.
-Along its course there are several archaeological sites such as part of the road and the tunnel at the Furlo Gorge, the mosaics in Sant’Angelo in Vado and Pesaro, The Bronzi dorati museum in Pergola.
+Along its course there are several archaeological sites such as part of the road and the tunnel at the Furlo Gorge, the bridges between Cagli and Cantiano, the mosaics in Sant’Angelo in Vado and Pesaro, The Gilded Bronzes museum in Pergola.

-The fortresses designed by Francesco di Giorgio Martini characterize the landscape of the Montefeltro area, from better-known San Leo and Mondavio, down to small and unknown wonders such as Sassocorvaro fortress (its plan resembles a tortoise), Cagli, Sant’Agata Feltria and Frontone.
+The fortresses designed by Francesco di Giorgio Martini characterize the landscape of the Montefeltro area.
+Some have disappeared but you still visit the better-known San Leo and Mondavio, down to small and unknown wonders such as Sassocorvaro tortoise shaped fortress, Cagli, Sant’Agata Feltria and Frontone.

 Like most of Central Italy, Le Marche belonged to the Papal States until 1870, thus the impressive number of religious buildings in the towns and countryside.
-You shouldn’t miss the Medieval San Vincenzo al Furlo Church and the Monastery of Fonte Avellana and, a little further away, one of the most important Marian devotion sites in Italy: the Santa Casa in Loreto.
+In addition to the thousands of big and small churches that often host real treasures, you shouldn’t miss the Medieval San Vincenzo al Furlo Church, the Monastery of Fonte Avellana and the nearby hermitages of Monte Cucco just a few steps into Umbria.